ALoafOfDvDs/OSP_discord_bot/README.md

 ### modreport.js
 Implementation of the "/modreport" command.
 This creates an embed to help moderators keep track of what case they are handling, as well as who is participating in the deliberation process

+### bulkdelete.js
+Implementation of "/bulkdelete" command.
+This will take a certain number of messages in the specified channel, or current channel if none specified, and delete that many messages from the channel